rtirene/albums/README.md

 # albums
-First app created for "The Complete React Native and Redux" course by Stephen Grider
+App created for "The Complete React Native and Redux" course by Stephen Grider

 It consists of a simple scrollable list of music albums, that come with a "Buy Now" button to purchase the item on Amazon.